cj2001/cj2001/README.md

 ## Talks, Workshops, and Presentations

-- [Going from Text to Knowledge Graphs: Putting Natural Language Processing and Graph Databases to Work](https://odsc.com/speakers/going-from-text-to-knowledge-graphs-putting-natural-language-processing-and-graph-databases-to-work/), remote orkshop at the 2021 Open Data Science Conference East
+- [Going from Text to Knowledge Graphs: Putting Natural Language Processing and Graph Databases to Work](https://odsc.com/speakers/going-from-text-to-knowledge-graphs-putting-natural-language-processing-and-graph-databases-to-work/), remote workshop at the 2021 Open Data Science Conference East
 - Invited talk on [GitHub and Deep Learning on Graphs of Code](https://youtu.be/-5lhnusF0CA) at the Data Innovation Summit, 2019 in Stockholm, Sweden
 - Invited talk [A Machine Learning Win at Github ...and So Can You!](https://youtu.be/9FeQjHzrU7M) at ML4All, 2018 in Portland, OR